NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Background

 \subsection{dOCC, d2PL, \& Transaction Reordering}

-Due to the real-time order requirement, only a few general techniques provide strict serializability.
-They are dOCC, d2PL, and transaction reordering (TR). dOCC and d2PL typically require three round trips, one for each phase: execute, prepare, and commit.
-In the execute phase, the coordinator reads the data from the servers while writes are buffered locally at the coordinator. d2PL acquires read locks in this phase while dOCC does not.
+Only a few techniques provide strict serializability.
+The common ones are dOCC, d2PL, and transaction reordering (TR). dOCC and d2PL typically require three round trips, one for each phase: execute, prepare, and commit.
+In the execute phase, the coordinator reads the data from the servers while writes are buffered locally. d2PL acquires read locks in this phase while dOCC does not.
 In the prepare phase, the coordinator sends prepare messages and the buffered writes to the participant servers. d2PL locks all participants while dOCC only locks the written data. dOCC must also validate that values read in the execute phase have not changed.
-If all requests are successfully prepared, i.e., locks are available and/or validation succeeds, the coordinator commits the transaction by applying writes and notifying the participants of the commitment; otherwise, the transaction is aborted and retried.
+If all requests are successfully prepared, i.e., locks are available and/or validation succeeds, the coordinator notifies the participants to commit the transaction and apply the writes; otherwise, the transaction is aborted and retried.

 Transaction reordering typically requires two steps.
-In the first step, the coordinator sends the requests to the servers, which make requests wait while recording their arrival order relative to those of concurrent transactions, i.e., constructing the execution and real-time edges in an RSG.
+In the first step, the coordinator sends the requests to the servers, which make requests wait while recording their arrival order relative to those of concurrent transactions.
 This ordering information usually increases linearly in size with respect to the number of concurrent transactions.
-In the second step, the coordinator collects the ordering information from participants, sorts the requests to eliminate cycles, and servers execute the transactions in the sorted order.
+In the second step, the coordinator collects the ordering information from participants, sorts the requests to eliminate interleavings, and servers execute the transactions in the sorted order.

 These techniques are expensive, e.g., they require multiple rounds of messages, locking, waiting, and aborts.
-We find that these overheads are unnecessary for most of the transactions in many datacenter workloads, and this observation has inspired the design in this paper. \nps
+We find that these overheads are wasteful for most of the transactions in many datacenter workloads, and this observation has inspired our protocol design.